summerwind/vagrant-coreos-dev/README.md

-# Yet another Vagrantfile for CoreOS
+# Yet another Vagrantfile for Kubernetes

 This repository provides a template Vagrantfile to create a CoreOS with Kubernetes using VirtualBox.
 This repository is forked from [coreos/coreos-kubernetes](https://github.com/coreos/coreos-kubernetes).